 1. If you have a choice, it’s best to pick blackberries from the field.
-They have two seasons – early summer (June) and late summer (August)
+They have two seasons – early summer (June) and late summer (August).
+You can go to a U-pick farm and pick them right off the vine.
+If that is not available, pick them up fresh at a local farmstand in your area.

 2. Blackberries are one of the most expensive fruits due to their fragility.
 They are difficult to transport and only have a refrigerated shelf life of 2 days.
 Only buy blackberries if you plan to eat them right away.

 3. Blackberries won’t ripen once they have been picked.
-The should have a uniform color with no light splotches.
+They should have a uniform color with no light splotches.
 This is true whether you get them from the field or a grocery store.

 4. Blackberries should have a strong berry scent.
 This is true of grocery store blackberries as well.
 If you can’t smell the berries, pass on them.